Kalabasa/leanrada.com/src/pages/works/isolation.md

 	<sup>F<sup>o</sup> / </sup><strong>F</strong>
 </div>

-They all work together to create a steady and chill sound to quarantine to.
+But they all worked together to create a steady and chill sound to quarantine to.

-There are no choruses or big movements because that’s drama, not chill.
+There were no choruses or big movements because that’s not chill; that’s drama.

 ---